toolstack/cyan-backup/readme.txt

 Backing up your site can take a while, you will want to ensure your PHP and webserver are configured to allow for the backup script to run long enough to complete the backup..

 Once a backup is complete you can download the backup files from the links in Backup page.
-You can delete old backup files by checking one or more boxes in the backup ulist and then clicking the Delete button.
+You can delete old backup files by checking one or more boxes in the backup list and then clicking the Delete button.

-The backup file of DB is included in the zip file as {the directory name of WordPress}.yyyymmdd.xxx.sql.
+The backup file of DB is included in the zip file as {the directory name of WordPress}.yyyymmdd.hhmmss.sql.

 == Installation ==